richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Using a divide-and-conquer strategy is to organize a parametric design into parts so that there are limited and understandable links from part to part.
 Directional of data flow assures a hierarchical model, with parts higher in the flow typically being assemblies - organizing concepts.
 Parts at the bottom of the flow usually correspond to physical parts of the design.[4_23-48]

+Parts have names.
+This is designerly practice, not physical law.
+But there is a good reason for this -names facilitate communication.[4_23-48]

+To abstract a parametric model is to make it applicable in new situations, to make it depend only on essential inputs and to remove reference to and use of overly specific terms.
+It is particularly important because much modeling work is similar, and time is always in short supply.
+If part (remember divideand- conquer?) of one model can be used in another, it displays some abstraction by the very fact of reuse.
+Well-crafted abstractions are a key part of efficient modeling.
+[4_23-48]

+An important form of abstraction for parametric modeling is condensing and expanding graph nodes.
+In any graph, a collection of nodes can be condensed into a single node; and graphs with condensed nodes are called compound graphs[4_23-48]

+A condensed node can be expanded to restore the graph to its original state.
+Condensing and expanding implement hierarchy and aid divide-and-conquer strategies.
+Parametric modelers implement this strategy to create new kinds of multi-property nodes, to support copying and reuse of parts of a graph and thus to build user-defined libraries of parametric models.
+See Section 3.3.7 on p.
+45.[4_23-48]

 ### 复杂系统（complex system）